 Manitowoc County Lake Quality

 Manitowoc County's 18 graded lakes fall in the moderate-density bracket for Wisconsin.
 The county-level average smooths over real differences — a single agricultural watershed near the southwest corner can pull the average down even if the rest of the county runs clean.
-The county-wide average lands at B — solid water quality with most lakes carrying clear summer transparency and low-to-moderate phosphorus.
+The county average is C — the middle of the rubric, with one or two lakes pulling the average up or down depending on year.

 The county's lakes lean shallow, which makes the grades sensitive to wind, sediment-resuspension, and any nutrient inputs from the watershed.
-The cleanest lake on the books is Spring Lake (A); the most-stressed is Long Lake (D).
+The cleanest lake on the books is Cedar Lake (A); the most-stressed is Long Lake (F).

 Quick Answers for Manitowoc County

 Planning a trip?
-Check special fishing regulations for Spring Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.
+Check special fishing regulations for Cedar Lake, and the best times to fish — or browse the full Wisconsin regulations index.

 DNR Reports (16)